 Early Life and Career of Bruce Lee

-His father was a Cantonese opera star, and his career got its start in films long before he learned to speak in monosyllabic phrases as a baby.
+His father was a Cantonese opera star, and his career started in films long before he learned to speak in monosyllabic phrases as a baby.
 When he starred in “Golden Gate Girl,” his debut picture, he was just three months old.
 His early years were filled with events, starting with his introduction to the entertainment industry.
 Being a natural actor (quite literally), he gets better at it with each movie.

-He made his acting debut as an adult in the television series “The Green Hornet.”
-The program ran from 1966 to 1967 for one season.
-He made cameos in a few more TV shows between 1967 and 1969, such as “Ironside,” “Here Comes the Brides,” and “Blondie.”
-He found time to focus on martial arts in between acting roles.
-He saw that the rigidity of traditional martial arts techniques required the development of a new system with elements of flexibility, speed, efficiency, and practicality.
+As an adult, he acted in the television series The Green Hornet, which ran from 1966 to 1967 for one season.
+Between 1967 and 1969, he made cameos in several more TV shows, such as Ironside, Here Comes the Brides, and Blondie.
+In between acting roles, he found time to focus on martial arts.
+He saw that the rigidity of traditional martial arts techniques required developing a new system with elements of flexibility, speed, efficiency, and practicality.

 At this point, the Way of the Intercepting Fist, also known as Jeet Kune Do, was developed.
 He appeared as a guest in the movie “Marlowe” in 1969.
-But in the summer of 1971, he left Los Angeles for Hong Kong due to bias and a lack of important roles.
+However, in the summer of 1971, he left Los Angeles for Hong Kong due to bias and a lack of essential roles.
 He landed in Hong Kong and secured a two-film deal.
 He played the lead in “The Big Boss,” which was the first to be released.

 Bruce Lee Wife

 Bruce Lee’s wife, Linda Lee Caldwell, was born in Everett, Washington, on March 21, 1945.
 She first got to know Lee at her college, where he was instructing students in Kung fu in Cantonese.
 Her name was Linda Emery when she was younger.
 Despite the perception that it was improper for a white woman to wed an Asian guy at the time, the pair started dating in October 1961 and got married on August 17, 1964.
-Although Linda has now remarried twice after Lee passed away in 1973, his last name has always been remembered.
+Although Linda remarried twice after Lee died in 1973, his last name has always been remembered.

 Son & Daughter of Bruce Lee